Tarlac, the Philippines

 In no time we were driving through Hacienda Luisita, the controversial sugar plantation in Tarlac that had been a thorn on the side of two of our presidents.
 Not realizing there was a veritable member of Tarlac oligarchy among us, the hacienda gatekeepers denied us access, not even for Instagram photo ops.
 Only The Aquino Center, a museum showcasing memorabilia of the late Sen. Benigno “Ninoy” Aquino, was open to the public, but we ditched the guided tour in favor of lunch.
 Immersing in the life of this modern Philippine hero would have to wait, although Labor Day would’ve been an ironic time to visit as this hacienda had become a symbol of the injustice done to plantation laborers by powerful landowners, his wife’s family particularly.

 To a car full of growling tummies, all roads led to Isdaan Restaurant made up of several floating bamboo huts built over a fishpond, from which I thought our lunch would come (it turned out to be a koi pond).
 Neither the wobbly dining huts nor their boodle platter was the main come-on.
 In-ya-face statues of the famous (the Obamas), the fictional (the Incredible Hulk), the fabled (three wise monkeys), even the spiritual (huge Buddhas), among others, vied for photographic attention.
 Tacky only to non-camwhoring types, which we were not.
-Why decide to be solely a floating restaurant or a theme park or a pilgrimage site when it could be all of the above?
+Why would they decide to be solely a floating restaurant or a theme park or a pilgrimage site when it could be all of the above?

 There were also hut-hopping service peddlers to keep customers preoccupied while waiting for their food.
 Danson availed himself of a quickie massage and we had a trio serenade our hostess, Perfy, with a performance-level rendition of Nasa Yo Na Ang Lahat that kept the original Daniel Padilla diction.

 How telling that the restaurant’s most famous gimmick was an anger management corner where customers, presumably venting their frustration with the snail-paced service, could buy porcelain plates of various sizes to throw and smash onto a concrete wall as they shouted tacsiyapo (a Kapampangan cussword).
-Ki tried his hand at plate-smashing. surely imagining me as the target.
+Ki tried his hand at plate-smashing, surely imagining me as the target.

 Before sundown, we made it to what we came for: Perfy’s farm in Victoria.
 As we set foot on the summer-dried ground, time slowed down and the late aftie held on longer than usual.
 But what would city mice do in a farm?
 Camwhoring, needless to say, posing as the characters of a primetime soap about hacienderos and obreros.
 I was in character, doing my Coco Martin impression: wide smile, slit eyes, flaring nostrils.